shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

-I assume the reader possesses a strong grasp of vector calculus, a working understanding of differential forms and the wedge product, as well as of
-<hodge_dual:the Hodge dual star operator :math:`\star`>.
-To learn about
-differential forms, `see yet another great video serie by Michael Penn
+I assume the reader possesses a strong grasp of vector calculus, a working understanding of differential forms and the wedge product, as well as of :ref:`the Hoddge dual <hodge_dual:The Hodge Dual>`.
+To learn about differential forms, `see yet another great video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.
 Implicitely assumed with the above requisites is a basic understanding of tensor calculus, and in particular the concept of vector and covector.
 Some